dask/hdfs3/docs/source/quickstart.rst

 .. code-block:: bash

-   $ conda install hdfs3 -c blaze
+   $ conda install hdfs3 -c dask

 Import ``hdfs3`` and connect to an HDFS cluster: